-This year, our young people are going to commemorate the 100th anniversary of the end of the First world War, the RAF’s 100th birthday and the 75th anniversary of the Dambusters.
+This year, our young people are going to commemorate the 75th anniversary of D-Day.

-Before the parade, our Scouts, Cubs, Beavers and Explorer Scouts will be giving the war memorial its annual wash and brush-up while helping with the Royal British Legion’s annual Poppy Appeal and making large World War 1 poppy window displays at the Willow Brook Centre.
+Ahead of the event, our Scouts, Cubs, Beavers and Explorer Scouts will be giving the war memorial its annual wash and brush-up while helping with the Royal British Legion’s annual Poppy Appeal.
+We will also once again be making window displays for the Willow Brook Centre main entrance.

-We would like to extend an invitation to all members of our community to attend the ceremony and you are very welcome to lay a wreath or cross at the memorial (a small sand box will be put out next to the memorial nearer the day).
-This year, we will also have a small seating area near the memorial for any older veterans or disabled members of the audience.
-If you would like to use this area, please make yourself known to our Scout leaders who will be in the town square on the morning of the ceremony.
+We would like to extend an invitation to all members of our community to attend the ceremony.
+You are very welcome to lay a wreath or cross at the memorial (a small sand box will be put out next to the memorial nearer the day).

 More information: Map of the parade route